nicola-cab/cpp_sandbox/multithreading/task_system/README.md

 All this code has been partially copied and inspired by the talk given by Sean Parent on concurrency.

 All this code is about implementing of a simple task system + task stealing.
-The task system has been implementend gradually, following 3 different increment approaches.
+The task system has been implementend gradually, following 3 different incremental approaches.
 These are 3 different implementations:
 * only queue 1 producer and multiple consumers (1Q)
 * one queue per thread 1 producer and multiple consumers (NQ)
 * one queue per thread 1 producer and multiple consumers plus task stealing (NQS)

-The queue used is not optimized. it is just a simple FIFO implementation using a std::deque.
+In first instance the queue used is not optimized. it is just a simple FIFO implementation using a std::deque.
 All the operations that attempt to push/pop from the queue are atomic and protected using a lock.
 The locking technique adopted has a corse granularity.
 There are no opmitimization on the queue.

-Further steps will entitle optimizations applied to the queue in order to try to lock as less as possible.
+Further steps entitled adding optimizations changing the underneath queue used in order to try to lock as less as possible.
 Final goal is to replace the current queue with a lock free one in order to meausere the actual gain of using lock free algorithms

+All the test are conducted on 2 different machines:
+* MacBook Air (core I5 + 8GB ram)
+* Windows7 (core i7 + 16GB ram)

 Fibonacci has been implemented using two different algorithm.
 The first one using DP, the second one copy the one presented in the book "From Mathematics to Generic Programming" that uses Egyptian Multiplication (honestly I have no idea on how it accomplishes fibonacci).
 Important to notice that both the algorithms were run with a spin factor of 100000 in order to have a well gauced result